Little Red Dots as Obscured Little Blue Dots: A Super-Eddington Unification Model: Super-Eddington accretion

 \subsection{Accretion flow geometry and the BLR}

 We adopt a simple equatorial BLR geometry motivated by reverberation-mapping constraints \citep[e.g.,][]{Du2025,Nunez2014} and microlensing distortions of broad-line profiles \citep[e.g.,][]{Hutsemekers2023,Savic2024,Gaskell2009}.
-In the present implementation, the BLR is represented as a clumpy, equatorially concentrated distribution whose line-of-sight obscuration is described probabilistically by an inclination-dependent escape probability $P(i)$ (see below).
-We compute the incident radiation field using the SED evaluated at $i=80^\circ$, which corresponds to a representative (solid-angle median) viewing angle for the equatorial cloud population.
+In the present implementation, the BLR is represented as a clumpy, equatorially concentrated distribution whose line-of-sight obscuration is described probabilistically by an inclination-dependent escape probability $P_{\rm esc}(i)$ (see below).

-In super-Eddington funnel geometries, gas near the equatorial plane is illuminated by a softer, self-shielded ionizing continuum than that seen along polar lines of sight, naturally suppressing high-ionization emission while preserving strong Balmer recombination lines.
+In super-Eddington funnel geometries, gas near the equatorial plane is illuminated by a softer, self-shielded ionizing continuum than that seen along polar lines of sight, naturally suppressing high-ionization emission while preserving strong Balmer recombination lines \citep{Madau2026}.
 Our baseline BLAGN geometry is depicted in Figure~\ref{fig:disk+BLR} and includes an inner, geometrically thick torus extending to $r_{\rm out}\simeq 1000\,r_{\rm S}$.
 The BLR is assumed to reside at much larger radii in an equatorial distribution, with its outer portion beyond the sublimation radius embedded in (or contiguous with) a dusty circumnuclear torus (see below).
 To extend the SED beyond the outer edge of the supercritical funnel, we match the thick-disk solution to a standard radiation-pressure dominated thin disk by setting a transition radius $r_t=0.93\,r_{\rm out}$ and enforcing continuity of the effective temperature and radiative flux at $r_t$; outside $r_t$ the thin-disk flux follows the standard Keplerian scaling $F(r)\propto r^{-3}$ and is intrinsically subdominant in the UV.
 We truncate the outer disk at $r=1500\,r_{\rm S}$ near the expected self-gravity radius.